 Encryption keeps data private and secure while in transit

 Encryption brings a higher level of security and privacy to our services.
-When you send an email, share a video, visit a website, or store your photos, the data you create moves between your device, Google services, and our data centers.
-We protect this data with multiple layers of security, including leading encryption technology like HTTPS and Transport Layer Security.
+When you send an email, share a video, visit a website or store your photos, the data that you create moves between your device, Google services and our data centres.
+We protect this data with multiple layers of security, including leading encryption technology such as HTTPS and Transport Layer Security.

 Our cloud infrastructure protects data 24/7

-From custom-designed data centers to undersea fiber cables that transfer data between continents, we operate one of the world’s most secure and reliable cloud infrastructures.
+From custom-designed data centres to undersea fibre cables that transfer data between continents, we operate one of the world’s most secure and reliable cloud infrastructures.
 And it is continuously monitored to protect your data and make it available when you need it.
-In fact, we distribute data across multiple data centers, so that in the event of a fire or natural disaster, it can be automatically and seamlessly shifted to stable and secure locations.
+In fact, we distribute data across multiple data centres, so that in the event of a fire or natural disaster, it can be automatically and seamlessly shifted to stable and secure locations.

 Gmail protects you from suspicious emails and alerts you to risks

 Many malware and phishing attacks start with an email.
-Gmail protects you from spam, phishing, and malware better than any other email service.
-Using machine learning and artificial intelligence, Gmail analyzes patterns in billions of messages to identify characteristics of emails that users marked as spam, and uses those markers to block 99.9 percent of suspicious or dangerous emails before they ever reach you.
+Gmail protects you from spam, phishing and malware better than any other email service.
+Using machine learning and artificial intelligence, Gmail analyses patterns in billions of messages to identify characteristics of emails that users marked as spam, and uses those markers to block 99.9 per cent of suspicious or dangerous emails before they ever reach you.

-Gmail offers other protections, like sending alerts when a potentially risky email comes through, letting you manually “Report spam” for suspicious emails, and confidential mode, which makes your messages expire after a set period of time and removes the option for recipients to forward, copy, download, or print your message.
+Gmail offers other protections, such as sending alerts when a potentially risky email comes through, letting you manually 'Report spam' for suspicious emails, and confidential mode, which makes your messages expire after a set period of time and removes the option for recipients to forward, copy, download or print your message.

 Automatic Chrome updates protect you from malware and deceptive sites